To remove excess hanging skin from the arms following a gastric bypass surgery for weight loss, this patient had an Arm Lift.View Patient Details

 What is an Arm Lift?

-The brachioplasty procedure, also known as an arm lift, reduces excess skin and underlying fat that occurs between the underarm and the elbow, reshaping the arm to result in smoother skin and more normal contours.
+The Arm Lift, also known as the Brachioplasty procedure, reduces excess skin and underlying fat that occurs between the underarm and the elbow, reshaping the arm to result in smoother skin and more normal contours.

 After my weight loss, the excess skin on my upper arms makes me look like I have bat wings.

 In general, candidates for an arm lift include adults with significant upper arm skin sagging and laxity.

 - Excess upper-arm skin and fat following significant weight loss